 Materiality and Practice: Cultural Entanglements between 2nd millennium BC East Mediterranean Societies

-This project (2007-12), co-ordinated by Professor Joseph Maran, forms part of a large interdisciplinary project, ‘Asia and Europe in a Global Context: Shifting Asymmetries in Cultural Flows’, based at the University of Heidelberg.
-It explores how the processes of appropriation of new goods and ideas contributed to the transformation of societies and cultures in east and west.
+This project (2007-12), co-ordinated by Professor Joseph Maran, formed part of a large interdisciplinary project, ‘Asia and Europe in a Global Context: Shifting Asymmetries in Cultural Flows’, based at the University of Heidelberg.
+It explored how the processes of appropriation of new goods and ideas contributed to the transformation of societies and cultures in east and west.

 Current research supervision:

 - Rik Vaessen – The Ionian migration reconsidered from an archaeological point of view